cbboth/slice-agent-shared-oru/README.md

-# slice-agent-shared-oru
-Slice Agent: Identifying and Isolating Slices in Shared Open Radio Unit
+# Slice Agent: Identifying and Isolating Slices in Shared Open Radio Unit

 # Slice Agent: Identifying and Isolating Slices in a Shared Open Radio Unit